AnyverseAddons/incabin/README.md

 - More car cabin variability: Support for dynamic material in car cabins following a color scheme.
 No need of specific car cabin assets for different interior colors
 - New configuration parameters to adjust front seats in depth and tilt

+**October 2023**
+- Added 8 new car cabin models from real brands and models.
+Now the total available car cabins is 16
+- New points inside the cabin to configure the gaze of the front occupants.
+Additionally there is new feature to make the characters reach to the gaze points to force more extreme poses.

 ## Configure Anyverse Studio the use the add-on
 In Anyverse Studio User Settings, set the 'Python addons folder'  to your local repo directory.